 Our eyes are some of our most used organs.
 In fact, over half of the brain’s tissues are related to vision.
 So much of the information our brains get about the world is visual.
 That means our eyes are critical to how we interpret our surroundings, make decisions, and build perspectives.
 Our eyes are under a lot of pressure!
-For this reason and many more, yogis (those who mastered yoga) discovered the positive results of doing yoga for our vision.
+For this reason and many more, yogis (those who mastered yoga) discovered the positive results of doing yoga for eye health.
 Practicing yoga can improve your eye muscles’ agility, reduce eye strain and tension, and improve conditions that affect your vision.
+Here are eight simple eye exercises you can do.

 To start off your practice, begin in a comfortable standing or seated position.
 Your body’s muscles should be relaxed but still engaged.
 Start with a gentle gaze ahead of you; allow your eyes to focus on something a few meters away for 30 seconds.
 Then, open your eyes as wide as you can and blink 10 distinct times.
 You’ll notice a sensation of relief and stretch in your lid muscles.
 Close your eyes for 30 seconds and follow up be repeating this routine four more times.
 This asana increases blood flow to your eyes, encourages eye lubrication, and stretches the muscles.